Common myths about appraising

-Legally, a real estate appraiser is required to be state certified to write legitimate real estate appraisals for federally-related purchase.
-The law allows you to receive a copy of your finished appraisal from your lender after it has been provided.
-Contact ASAP Appraisal Services, Inc. if you have any questions about the appraisal process.
+It is required by legal agencies that a real estate appraiser must be state-licensed to write appraisals for federally-related home sales in Arizona.
+The law allows you to receive a copy of your finished report from your lender after it has been produced.
+Contact us if you have any questions about the appraisal procedure.

-Myth: Market value should be the same as replacement cost.
+Myth: Market value should approximate replacement cost.

 Have other questions about appraisers, appraising or real estate in Maricopa County or Mesa, Az?Contact our professional staff

 Myth: The house's outside is determinate of the actual worth of the property; it is unnecessary to do an interior inspection.

 Fact: There are a number of different factors that conclude the value of a house; these factors include location, condition, improvements, amenities, and market trends.
 An external inspection obviously can't provide all of the data necessary.

 Myth: Since you're the one funding for the appraisal when applying for your loan to buy or refinance your house, you own the ordered appraisal report.

 Fact: The appraisal is, in fact, legally owned by the lending agency - unless the lender "relinquishes its interest" in the report.
 Under the Equal Credit Opportunity Act, any consumer demanding a copy of the document must be provided with one by their lending agency.

 Myth: There's no reason for home buyers to even care about what the appraisal report contains so long as their lending institution is satisfied.